cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 ## **Title: Integrated Marketing - General**

-- **Overview:** Candidate should be ready to talk through putting together an integrated strategy.
+- **Overview:** You should be ready to talk through putting together an integrated strategy.
 Specifically, systems and processes and ideas on collateral you would create.

 - **Context:** You just brainstormed positioning ideas with the interviewer.
 Let’s hypothetically say you came up with the perfect story and are ready to start producing content in the context of this positioning.
 This should be specifically focused on wide-adoption, not sales enablement.